denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. unnamed, module path
 E. None of the above

+**A top-down migration strategy first places all JARs on the module path.
+Then it migrates the top-level module to be a named module, leaving the other modules as automatic modules.
+Option B is correct as it matches both of those characteristics.**

 ---

 16. Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
 If you add a second service provider module, how many of these modules do you need to recompile?